HeliosProfiles/DCS-OH6A-Profile-by-MadKreator37/README.md

 # Helios Profile for OH-6A Cayuse (Community Mod) by MadKreator37

 This is a Helios profile for the amazing OH-6A Community Mod, created by Tobsen and Eightball, designed for DCS World and contributed by @MadKreator37 and @Bluefinbima.
-This profile utilises an aircraft specifc interface which was written into the Helios Virtual Cockpit project.
+This profile utilizes an aircraft specifc interface which was written into the Helios Virtual Cockpit project.
 This can be downloaded from [Helios latest release](https://github.com/HeliosVirtualCockpit/Helios/releases/latest)

 ### ABOUT